 7 Tips to Make Moving Easier for Seniors

-To help you simplify your move, Funk’s Moving has put together a list of 7 things that seniors can do to make their move easier.
+To help you simplify your move, Funk’s Moving has put together a list of 7 things seniors can do to make their move easier.

 1. Get started well before moving day